-Whether you're purchasing bottled water from a convenience store or a designer handbag, its price is often much higher than the cost it took to produce it.
-In many cases, this selling price was determined using a cost-plus pricing strategy -- selling price is determined by adding a percentage to the production cost for a product.
+Whether you're purchasing bottled water from a convenience store or a designer handbag, the selling price of these items is often much higher than it cost to produce them.
+In many cases, this selling price is determined using a cost-plus pricing strategy — where the selling price is determined by adding a percentage to the production cost for a product.

 What is cost-plus pricing?

 Cost-plus pricing is also known as markup pricing.
-It's a pricing method where a fixed percentage is added on top of the cost to produce one unit of a product (unit cost) -- the resulting number is the selling price of the product.
+It's a pricing method where a fixed percentage is added on top of the cost it takes to produce one unit of a product (unit cost).
+The resulting number is the selling price of the product.

 Cost-Plus Pricing Strategy

 A cost-plus pricing strategy, or markup pricing strategy, is a simple pricing method where a fixed percentage is added on top of the production cost for one unit of product (unit cost).
-This pricing strategy ignores consumer demand and competitor prices.
-And it's often used by retail stores to price their products.
+This pricing strategy focuses on internal factors like production cost rather than external factors like consumer demand and competitor prices.
+This pricing strategy is commonly used by retail stores to set prices.

-Cost-plus pricing is often used by retail companies (e.g., clothing, grocery, and department stores).
+Retail companies like clothing, grocery, and department stores often use cost-plus pricing.
 In these cases, there is variation in the items being sold, and different markup percentages can be applied to each product.

-If you sell software as a service (SaaS), this pricing method isn't the best fit because the value your products provide is often greater than the costs to produce the products.
+If you sell software as a service (SaaS), this pricing method isn't the best fit because the value your products provide is often more significant than the costs to produce the products.

-The cost-plus pricing method is a good fit for businesses who want to pursue a cost-leadership strategy.
-Their cost-plus pricing can be used as part of their value proposition by sharing their pricing policy with consumers and saying something like, "We'll never charge more than X% for our products."
+The cost-plus pricing method is a good fit for businesses that want to pursue a cost-leadership strategy.
+Cost-plus pricing can be used as part of the company's value proposition by sharing its pricing policy with consumers and saying something like, "We'll never charge more than X% for our products."
 This transparency helps build trust with potential customers and allows businesses to build a reputable brand.

 Cost-Plus Pricing Formula

 The cost-plus pricing formula is calculated by adding material, labor, and overhead costs and multiplying it by (1 + the markup amount).
-Overhead costs are costs that can't directly be traced back to material or labor costs, and they're often operational costs involved with creating a product.
+Overhead costs are costs you can't directly trace back to material or labor costs, and they're often operational costs involved with creating a product.